 TRAKTOR is a DJing Hardware + Software ecosystem, disrupting the industry - for both PRO and beginner DJs enabling them to do more than just mixing two tracks.

-In my role I led a team of 3 designers, partnered closely with product and engineering leads, steered 3 engineering teams, and was instrumental in shaping the product vision.
+I joined as a senior product designer in Traktor team and was the only designer when I started.
+Evolved to leading a team of 3 designers, partnered closely with product and engineering leads, steered 3 engineering teams, and was instrumental in shaping the product vision.

-Navigating bureaucracies I almost had to become an investigative journalist to understand why certain features were not released inspite of getting millions of use requests.
+Navigating engineering bottlenecks, I almost had to become an investigative journalist to understand why certain features were not released inspite of getting millions of use requests.

 Released long requested features like parallel waveforms, brought in objective data driven decision making and managed to release 3 hardware products and 2 software releases w/ a bunch of updates in between.

-Some of the patterns we noticed from user research, which were just not only zoom calls but actual in-the-booth talks and observations
+Some of the patterns we noticed from user research, which were just not only zoom calls but actual in-the-DJ booth talks and observations.

 To begin, we set the course for our research by asking ourselves: